PROTECTION OF YOUR PERSONAL DATA

 DO NOT TRACK OPTION

-purpose, the abovementioned collected data are transmitted to Google Inc. The IP addresses of visitors are
+this purpose, the abovementioned collected data are transmitted to Google Inc. The IP addresses of

 to the relevant Privacy Shield Principles, including for Google Analytics.